 When I have collected all the necessary data and put it in a table, it would be ideal to make all of the collected data visual, by turning it into a graph.
 To achieve this I found some free software called “Raw”.
 This allows the user to input the data they want and then they can choose a layout on how the data will be shown.
 I decided on what layout I wanted and it then displayed the graph at the bottom of the page.
 After I decided which was the best way to display the data, there is a piece of code on the same page that allows you to embed the visualization into a webpage.

 Experiences that I gained

-During this small experience, I learnt a great deal.
-First of all, I learnt to create and maintain an application in bluemix.
-I also figured out to make DashDB assist me with filtering out the unnecessary columns for this task such as “how many twitter followers a user had”.
-The final thing I learnt was how to use the visualization software, this was the probably the easiest part of this small project.
+During this small experience, I learned a great deal.
+First of all, I learned to create and maintain an application in Bluemix.
+I also figured out to make DashDB assist me with filtering out the unnecessary columns for this task such as “how many Twitter followers a user had”.
+The final thing I learned was how to use the visualization software, this was probably the easiest part of this small project.
 All that is needed is to drag and drop the selected table columns into the designated slot.
 There was only one downside to all of this, and this was having to sift through the useful and the less relevant tweets.
 This was fairly time-consuming for such a small project.
 I had gathered around 400 tweets during this task and around 70-80 of them were invalid or did not fit the criteria.